 Since 1996, the English Department has been the home of Passages North, an annual literary magazine of national reputation that has been in publication since 1979.

-The department has also provided a faculty adviser to The North Wind, Northern’s independent student newspaper, since 1972.
-The paper is published weekly on Thursdays.
+The department frequently provides a faculty adviser to The North Wind, Northern’s independent student newspaper, since 1972.
+The paper is published weekly on Wednesdays.

 Primary Source: A Sense of Time: The Encyclopedia of Northern Michigan University, Dr. Russell Magnaghi.